-To poach foods, gently simmer ingredients in water or a flavorful liquid, such as broth, vinegar or wine, until they're cooked through and tender.
+To poach foods, gently simmer ingredients in water or a flavorful liquid, such as broth or wine, until they're cooked through and tender.
 The food retains its shape during cooking.
-For stove-top poaching, choose a covered pan that best fits the size and shape of the food so that you need a minimal amount of liquid.
+For stove-top poaching, choose a covered pan that best fits the size and shape of the food so that you can use a minimal amount of liquid.

 See more In-depth